The Matching Engine Decision

 | Annual maintenance | Dedicated team required | Included in API pricing |

-| Matching capability | Limited by team expertise | Graph partitioning + trade discovery + scoring |
+| Matching capability | Limited by team expertise | Available swaps + For You + approval support |

 | Scalability | Requires custom optimization | Horizontally scaled infrastructure |